louiskyee/FunctionCallReverseTool/Ghidra/README.md

 4. The script will create an output directory named `<program_folder>_disassemble` in the same directory as the `<program_folder>`.
 Inside this directory, you will find the following:
    - `ghidra_projects`: Contains the Ghidra project files for each analyzed program sample.
-   - `results`: Contains the DOT and JSON files with the extracted function call information for each analyzed program sample.
+   - `results`: Contains subdirectories for each analyzed program sample, named after the program name.
+Each subdirectory contains the following files:
+     - `<program_name>.dot`: The DOT file representing the function call graph of the program.
+     - `<program_name>.json`: The JSON file containing detailed information about the functions, including addresses and instructions.
    - `split_folders`: Contains the subfolders created by splitting the input program samples based on the number of available CPUs.
-   - `<program_folder>_disassemble_time.txt`: A text file containing the total execution time of the analysis.
+   - `total_disassemble_time.txt`: A text file containing the total execution time of the analysis.

 ## Important Note